davidgasquez/handbook/Quotes.md

 - [You will observe with concern how long a useful truth may be known, and exist, before it is generally received and practiced on](https://www.youtube.com/watch?v=IV3dnLzthDA).
 Benjamin Franklin.
 - People are tribal.
 The more settled things are, the bigger the tribes can be.
 The churn comes, and the tribes get small again.
 Amos Burton.
 - What got you here won't get you there.
 Marshall Goldsmith.
+- Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better.
+Edsger Dijkstra.

 ## External Lists